automatisch/automatisch/packages/docs/pages/apps/google-sheets/triggers.md

     desc: Triggers when you create a new spreadsheet
   - name: New worksheets
     desc: Triggers when you create a new worksheet in a spreadsheet
+  - name: New spreadsheet rows
+    desc: Triggers when a new row is added to the bottom of a spreadsheet
 ---

 <script setup>